 The Rev. Anne Ritchings

-Anne is a retired Episcopal priest who has received training in spiritual direction from The General Theological Seminary in New York and has a certificate from The Adelynrood School of Spiritual Direction.
+Anne is an Episcopal priest with 30 plus years’ experience as a spiritual director, who has received training in spiritual direction from The General Theological Seminary and has a certificate from The Adelynrood School of Spiritual Direction.
 While rooted in the Benedictine and Celtic traditions of Christianity, she is familiar and comfortable with a variety of spiritual practices and traditions.
-She has experience working with interfaith direction and has been a spiritual companion for a number of artists.
+Trained as a Dream Work Facilitator and a SoulCollage® Facilitator , her practice is Jungian-oriented, finding that exploring image and symbol are often fruitful ways of discerning what the Holy One has in mind for us.
+She has experience working with interfaith direction and has been a spiritual companion for a number of artists. clergy, and those seeking to discern their vocational path.
 She describes her practice as “compassionate listening where we work together to discern the Spirit’s movement in your life.”

 Directors who work from their own homes/studios